-LBG systematically provides employees with information on matters of concern to them, consulting them or their representatives regularly, so that their views can be taken into account when making decisions that are likely to affect their interests.
+LBG systematically provides employees with information on matters of concern to them, consulting them or their representatives regularly, so that their views can be considered when making decisions that are likely to affect their interests.
 Colleagues are encouraged to be involved in LBG's performance through participation in an incentive scheme and various share ownership schemes provided by LBG.

-The Board wishes to express its appreciation to all colleagues for their continued hard work during these challenging times.
-The resilience demonstrated throughout the pandemic, and outstanding commitment to meeting our customer's needs, have been exemplary.
+The Board wishes to express its appreciation to all colleagues for their continued hard work.